UTokyo-ICEPP/qc-workbook/source/en/vqe_tracking.md

 ```

 (hamiltonian_form)=
-### ハミルトニアンの構成とVQEの実行
+### Hamiltonian and VQE

-VQEを一般の最適化アルゴリズムとして利用するには、問題を何らかのハミルトニアンとして表現する必要があります。問題の最適解がそのハミルトニアンの基底（最低エネルギー）状態に対応するように構成できれば、VQEがその最適解を近似してくれます。
+In order to use VQE for optimization, the problem will need to be formulated in the form of Hamiltonian.
+If the problem is formulated such that the solution corresponds to the lowest energy state of the Hamiltonian, the VQE could solve the problem by finding such state.

 +++

 (pre_processing)=
-#### 前準備
+#### Preparation

-この課題ではTrackMLチャレンジのデータを用いますが、元のデータは扱いが難しいため、量子計算に用いやすいように前処理を行なったデータを使います。ここでのデータの準備やこの後のハミルトニアンの構成は、{cite}`bapst2019pattern`に基づいています。
-This assignment will use data from the TrackML challenge, but because original data is difficult to work with, we will use data that has been preprocessed to make it easier to use in quantum calculation.
+This assignment will use data from the TrackML challenge, but because original data is difficult to work with, we will use data that has been preprocessed to make it easier to use in quantum calculation, based on {cite}`bapst2019pattern`.

-まず下図に示したように、検出器3層に渡って連続するヒットを選び出します（点線で囲まれた3層ヒットのことを、ここでは「セグメント」と呼ぶことにします）。色のついた点がヒットだと考えてください。これらのセグメントはただヒットを結んだだけなので、全て実際の粒子の飛跡に対応しているとは限りません。別々の粒子によるヒットを結びつけてしまっている場合もあれば、検出器の電気的ノイズをヒットとして記録してしまい、そこからセグメントを作ってしまっていることもあり得ます。ただし、そのような「フェイク」のセグメントはあらゆる方向を向き得るのに対し、実際に陽子衝突で生じた粒子由来のセグメントは検出器中心を向きます。そこで、各セグメントについて**どれだけ検出器中心の方を向いているか**に基づいてスコアをつけます。このスコアは後で説明する理由によって、セグメントが検出器中心を向いているほど値が小さくなるように設定します。また、明らかにフェイクなセグメントは最初から無視するので、以降はスコアが一定以下のもののみを考えます。
-As the figure below shows, we have selected strings of three hits from three sensor layers (the string of three layers of hits enclosed by a dotted line is called a "segment").
-Think of the colored dots as hits.
-In order to prioritize the selection of particles that were issued from the center of the circle of detectors, we will select segments that point towards the center of the circle of detectors.
+First, three consecutive layer hits are selected as shown in the figure below (a set of three-layer hits surrounded by a dashed line is called 'segment' here).
+Think of colored dots as hits.
+These segments are constructd simply by connecting hits, therefore they do not necessarily originate from real particles.
+Some of them may arise from connecting hits from different particles or from misidentifying detector noise as hits and grouping them to form segments.
+However, those "fake" segments can point to any directions while "genuine" segments originating from real particles should point to the center of the detector where collisions occur.
+Given this, each segment is assigned *score* depending on how well the direction of the segment is consistent with that from the detector center.
+As explained later, the score is assigned a smaller value with increasing consistency of the segment pointing to the detector center.
+The segments obviously identified as fakes are ignored from the first place, and only segments with scores less than certain threshold are considered below.

 ```{image} figs/track_segment.png
 :alt: track_segment